CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 BuyerRemedy.3.1.sec=Neither Buyer nor Supplier should benefit from a Schedule P violation or any human rights violation occurring in relation to this Agreement.
 If damages are owed that would result in a benefit to Buyer or Supplier, such amounts should go toward supporting the remediation processes set out in Section {RemediatingAdverseImpacts.RightToCure.Xnum} and Article {RemediatingAdverseImpacts.Xnum}.
 A “benefit” is here understood to mean being put in a better position than if this Agreement had been performed without a Schedule P Breach.
 Nothing herein limits the right of a party to be put in the position it would have been in had this Agreement been performed without a Schedule P Breach.

+Note=3.2 and 3.3 are optional.

-BuyerRemedy.3.2.sec=[If there are insufficient funds to pay damages and complete the remediation processes set out in Section {RemediatingAdverseImpacts.RightToCure.Xnum} and Article {RemediatingAdverseImpacts.Xnum}, remediation shall take priority.]
+BuyerRemedy.3.2.sec=If there are insufficient funds to pay damages and complete the remediation processes set out in Section {RemediatingAdverseImpacts.RightToCure.Xnum} and Article {RemediatingAdverseImpacts.Xnum}, remediation shall take priority.

-BuyerRemedy.3.3.sec=[It may be difficult for the parties to fix damages for injury to business, prospects, and reputation with respect to Nonconforming Goods produced in violation of Schedule P, and in such case, liquidated damages must be paid by Supplier to Buyer as follows:  [insert amount or formula for calculation.]]
+BuyerRemedy.3.3.sec=It may be difficult for the parties to fix damages for injury to business, prospects, and reputation with respect to Nonconforming Goods produced in violation of Schedule P, and in such case, liquidated damages must be paid by Supplier to Buyer as follows: {LiquidatedDamagesFormula.cl}.

 BuyerRemedy.3.=[G/Z/ol-a/s3]